Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Just hem the sleeves and enjoy them too short.
 Now your sleeves won't get wet when you wash the dishes in your robe.
 Shorter sleeves have lots of advantages, and as someone else said, "Enjoy your bargain."
 Smiley face.

 If your jeans need adjusting it is best to hem them properly after sizing.
-This is a guide about hemming jeans.
+This is a page about hemming jeans.

-This is a guide about shortening jeans.
+This is a page about shortening jeans.
 Often you can find a pair of jeans that fit perfectly in the waist, but are too long.